The 8 Best Tools For Learning Spanish For Free | 2023 (with Product Images)

 Why Use FluentU?

-Taking clips from real Spanish speakers and making them accessible to learners, FluentU helps you to become fully immersed in the world of español, with built-in flashcards, notes, and a translation dictionary so you don’t need your own!
+Taking clips from real Spanish speakers and making them accessible to learners, FluentU helps you become fully immersed in español, with built-in flashcards, notes, and a Spanish-English dictionary so you don’t need your own!

 All of the clips are short enough that you can check out quite a few within an hour, and it’s very easy to look at just one or two when you have a spare ten minutes in your day.
-It isn’t a huge commitment, but it sure can teach you a lot.
+It isn’t a huge commitment, but it sure can teach you a lot in your target language.

 Another of our 8 best tools for learning Spanish for free is Busuu.
 Promising to teach you to speak a language in just ten minutes of practice a day, amongst over 100 million fellow learners, Busuu is both an app and a website that can teach you two Spanish courses: Complete Spanish or Spanish for Travel.

-- Two courses – choose the one that suits your needs
+- Two courses for Spanish learning - choose the one that suits your needs

 - Covers oral, written, and heard Spanish